mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

 ## Slightly more advanced function

-Turning to the (negated) parity experiment next, the network cannot simply mirror one of the three components as before, but intuitively has to compute the xor between the first and second, and ignore the third.
+Turning to the (negated) parity experiment next, the network cannot simply mirror one of the three components as before, but intuitively has to compute the xor between the first and second bit (the third being for the bias).

 ```python
 X = np.array([